awsandy/Containers-Immersion/README.md

 The scripts `check-labXX.sh` will run some tests to check the participant has done the requested steps for each lab.

+`lab0-setup.sh` - does all the setup and applies the root disk resize fix (see known issues below)

 `labX.sh` - will build the repective X lab from the workshop and run the tests

 `cleanup-all.sh` will take the participants environment back to the begining state of the lab.